arikrupnik/the-heir/making-of/brainstorm.md

 # The Heir Brainstorm

+## 2018-06-27 Everyone

+Hannah's musical theme derives from Korobeiniki.
+Hanna is very good at tetrissing her possessions into her storage unit.

+## 2018-06-26 Ari + Patrick + Rane

+Frank works for a private patrol company that has a controtract with the storage yard.
+His job gives us an excuse to bring him into the yard.
+He is a "toy cop."

 ## 2018-06-19 Ari + Rane

 Men in the Blank family seem to follow a pattern of shotgun marriages.